Music didn’t change the outcome, but it did change the story.

 Healing by Headphones

-Ben’s powerful healing model is honored today through the Benjamin Goldberg Foundation.
-His mother Wendy continues to feel his telepathic touch and recall how he made everyone around him feel seen.
-Sensing that his story could help others, he encouraged her to put important notes and amusing anecdotes in a book which he later called “Mom’s Book-Wendy.”
+Today, Ben’s powerful healing model lives on through the Benjamin Goldberg Foundation.
+His mother, Wendy, continues to feel his telepathic touch and recalls how he made everyone around him feel seen.
+Sensing that his story could help others, Ben nudged her to gather notes, memories, and moments.
+Those fragments became a memoir, forthcoming in August 2026.

-The Foundation is the integration of clinical modalities and healing arts like music and movement.
+Wendy draws inspiration every day from Ben’s quirky zest for life, and his concern for the well-being of others.
+The Foundation reflects that spirit—integrating clinical care with healing arts such as music and movement.
 BGF honors all the things that Ben knew make us whole.

 Our History